 - How long you've had the card open for (some creditors have limitations, like requiring the card to have been open for six months or one year before you're eligible for an increase)

-What to consider before requesting a credit limit increase
+What to consider before requesting a higher credit limit

 Being approved for an increased credit limit gives you more money at hand to spend on what you need, but it also comes with a larger responsibility.
 Here are a few key things to consider before you request an increased limit.